 In Stockton, 20.8 percent of the households are cost burdened and 21.0 percent are severely cost burdened, for a total of 41.8 percent of the households experiencing some level of overpayment.
 Approximately 27.9 percent of all homeowners are overpaying for housing; in contrast, 54.4 percent of all renters are cost burdened, and, in most circumstances, overpayment is closely tied to income, and in many cases, but not consistently, proportion of populations of color, with lower-income renters experiencing the highest incidence of overpayment and most at risk of displacement.
-Additionally, previous analysis has identified that special-needs populations, including female-headed households, large families, persons with disabilities and seniors, often fall into the lower-income category and may be particularly at risk of displacement when housing opportunities at affordable costs, sizes, or access to resources are not available.
+Additionally, previous analysis has identified that special-needs populations, including female-headed households, large families, persons with disabilities and seniors, often fall into the lowerincome category and may be particularly at risk of displacement when housing opportunities at affordable costs, sizes, or access to resources are not available.

-According to the 2015-2019 ACS, most of the city reflects renter cost burdened rates between 40.0 to 59.9 percent (Figure 18, Renter Overpayment in Stockton).
-The areas with rates at 60.0 percent or above are found in neighborhoods along the West Lane commercial corridor, along March Lane and two tracts in the Pacific Avenue/Lincoln Village neighborhood, in the greater Downtown area, and tracts within South and East Stockton neighborhoods.
+According to the 2015-2019 ACS, most of the city reflects renter cost burdened rates between 40.0 to 60.059.9 percent (Figure 18, Renter Overpayment in Stockton).
+The areas with rates above 60.0at 60.0 percent or above percent are found in neighborhoods along the West Lane commercial corridor, along March Lane and two tracts in the Pacific Avenue/Lincoln Village neighborhood, in the greater Downtown area, and tracts within South and East Stockton neighborhoods.

-As shown in Figure HE-34, Percent Unit Capacity by Renter Overpayment, and Figure HE-35, Unit Capacity by Homeowner Overpayment, 25.8 percent of the city's RHNA capacity is identified in tracts with a renter overpayment rate over 60.0 percent; 47.2 percent of the RHNA capacity is in tracts with has renter overpayment rates between 40.0 to 59.9 percent.
-The remaining 27.0 percent includes rates of renter overpayment between 20.0 to 39.0 percent.
-The majority of lower-income RHNA units (58.0 percent) have been identified on sites in areas in which approximately 60.0 percent and above of renters are overpaying for housing.
-The majority of the remaining lower-income unit capacity (41.7 percent) is identified on sites where between 40.0 and 59.9 percent of renters overpay for housing, , primarily in the central portion of the city north of the Calaveras River, in the Midtown, Upper Hammer Lane/Thornton Road, and Weston Ranch/Van Buskirk neighborhoods.
-Additional affordable rental resources in these areas will facilitate housing mobility opportunities for renters currently overpaying and at risk of displacement, whereas the identification of sites to accommodate the lower-income units in locales with lower overpayment rates contributes toward reducing concentrations of renter overpayment in areas of more concentrated overpayment by providing housing mobility opportunities, and fostering income-integration into neighborhoods that have more positive economic conditions.
+As shown in Figure HE-34, Percent Unit Capacity by Renter Overpayment, and Figure HE-35, Unit Capacity by Homeowner Overpayment, 32.225.8 percent of the city's RHNA capacity is identified in tracts with a renter overpayment rate over 50.060.0 percent; 40.747.2 percent of the RHNA capacity is in tracts with has renter overpayment rates between 40.0 to 49.059.9 percent.
+The remaining 27.127.0 percent includes rates of renter overpayment between 20.0 to 39.0 percent.
+The majority of lower-income RHNA units (73.058.0 percent) have been identified on sites in areas in which approximately 60.0 percent and above of renters are overpaying for housing.
+The remainder of the The majority of the remaining lower-income unit capacity (41.7 percent) is identified on sites where 12.0 percent of renter overpayment is between 5between 400.0.0 to and 59.0-9 percent of renters overpay for housing, and 14.6 percent of the lowerincome unit capacity is found on sites where 40.0 to 49.0 percent of renters overpay, primarily in the central portion of the city north of the Calaveras River, in the Midtown, Upper Hammer Lane/Thornton Road, and Weston Ranch/Van Buskirk neighborhoods.
+Additional affordable rental resources in these areas will facilitate housing mobility opportunities for renters currently overpaying and at risk of displacement, whereas the identification of sites to accommodate the lower-income units in locales with lower overpayment rates contributes toward reducing concentrations of renter overpayment in areas of more concentrated providing overpayment by housing opportunities, and fostering income-integration into neighborhoods that have more positive economic conditions.
 An additional 0.3 percent of lower-income units were identified in areas where between 20.0 to 39.9 percent of renters overpay for housing.